dattalab/moseq2-app/README.md

 gcc --version
 g++ --version
 ```
+If they are compatible, you may omit the `-7` from the `export` commands later on.

-If gcc (or appropriate version of gcc) cannot be found, then follow these steps to install them for your respective OS:
+Otherwise, if gcc (or appropriate version of gcc) cannot be found,
+then follow these steps to install them for your respective OS:

 #### For macOS: